yhagio/tutorialedge.net/content/projects/hacker-news-clone-vuejs/_index.md

 twitter: "https://twitter.com/Elliot_F"
 ---

+In this project series we are going to be building a simplistic version of HackerNews in VueJS from scratch.
+This will hopefully cover some of the key topics you will need to become familiar with if you wish to develop your own applications using the framework.

-I've been playing a lot with VueJS over the past few months and I'm a huge fan of the framework.
-Thus, I thought the inaugural project for TutorialEdge should be a HackerNews clone using the framework.
+After playing a lot with VueJS over the past few months and I'm a huge fan of the framework.
+Thus, I thought it would be the perfect candidate to base the first ever project series for TutorialEdge on.
+I hope you enjoy this and find it worthwhile!

-We'll be integrating with the [HackerNews API](https://github.com/HackerNews/API) so that we can focus on the frontend JavaScript code and not have to worry about implementing the backend.
+Throughout this project we will be integrating with the [HackerNews API](https://github.com/HackerNews/API) so that we can focus on the frontend JavaScript code and not have to worry about implementing the backend.

 ## The Goal

 The goal of this project is to show you everything it takes to build a complete, fully functioning frontend application using the VueJS framework.
-We'll walk through everything from setting up your project, to setting up login/account management, and hitting APIs in order to retrieve any articles that may have been posted to our site.
+We'll walk through everything from setting up your project, to hitting a few APIs in order to retrieve any articles and rendering these nicely on our site!

+We'll cover the following topics:

+* Setting up a VueJS project using the vue-cli
+* Creating your first component
+* An introduction to routing in your Single Page Application
+* Hitting API endpoints in your components
+* Dynamic routing in a Single Page Application

+If you wish for me to extend this or feel I should expand upon anything then please let me know by tweeting me: [@Elliot_F](https://twitter.com/elliot_f)

+## Github Source Code!

+The full source code for this project can be found here: [elliotforbes/hackernews-vuejs](https://github.com/elliotforbes/hackernews-vuejs)

+Feel free to steal this and use this for your own personal gain, but if you do end up making a million off it, I expect at least a beer if you ever stumble across me in the wild!

 ## The Finished Product!

-The finished product from this project will look a little something like this:
+After following this series through to completion, you should hopefully have a finished product that will look a little something like this:

 ![The Semi-finished product](https://s3-eu-west-1.amazonaws.com/tutorialedge.net/images/hackernews-clone/screenshot-10.png)

+Nothing too fancy I am sure you will agree, but a very decent starting point that developers new to the framework can extend and make their own!